 Potentially you could, because the fastest broadband currently possible is available in London.
 But what’s not certain is whether it’s available for your home.
 As well as depending on what you’re willing to pay, what broadband you’ll be able to get depends on the area of the city you live in and how you’re connected.
-While fibre optic broadband is being rolled out across the capital, there are still places where broadband is still mostly delivered through copper wires, which is slower than fibre.

 You can get broadband in a few ways:

 - ADSL – Asymmetric Digital Subscriber Line – this is the most common form of broadband.
 It uses the copper wires that deliver a phone service into your home.